Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 7. Treestands

-When hunting red foxes, you can set up a number of treestands in different directions.
+When hunting red foxes, you can set up several treestands in different directions.
 This helps when hunting red foxes as it allows you to move from one location to another depending on the wind direction.
 If you are interested in treestands, we reviewed the best climbing treestands.

 8. Bait